karlseguin/log.zig/readme.md

 requestLogs.err().
     string("context", "divide").
     float("a", a).
-    float("b", b).log() catch {};
+    float("b", b).log();
 ```

 # Important Notes
 1. Attribute keys are never escaped. logz assumes that attribute keys can be written as is.
 2. Logz will silently truncate attributes if the log entry exceeds the configured `max_size`.
 This truncation only happens at the attribute level (not in the middle of a key or value), thus either the whole key=value is written or none of it is.
 3. If the pool is empty, logz will attempt to dynamically allocate a new logger.
-If this fails, a noop logger will be return (the same noop logger).
+If this fails, a noop logger will be return.
 The log entry is silently dropped.
 An error message **is** written using `std.log.err`.

 ## Pools and Loggers
 Pools are thread-safe.